Seducing Drake Palma: Release

 The series was made available to stream exclusively on Viva One on June 14, 2025.
 The series consists of 16 episodes.
-For TV broadcast, Seducing Drake Palma premiered on TV5 on July 21, 2025, as part of the network’s Primetime Primera evening block.
+For TV broadcast, Seducing Drake Palma premiered on TV5 on July 21, 2025, as part of the network’s short-lived Primetime Primera evening block.
 It aired every Monday to Friday at 6:45 PM (PST) and concluded on October 3, 2025, with a total of 55 episodes for its TV version, replacing Ang Mutya ng Section E.